andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 The file should now contain the code snippet above.

-Now, insert your **API key** in the file instead of "your-api-key".
+Now, insert your **API key** in the file instead of 'your-api-key'.

-**Note:** The information besides "DD_SITE" depends on which region you created your account in.
-If you created your account in the US region.
-Please change 'datadoghq.eu' to 'datadoghq.com'
+**Note:** The information besides 'DD_SITE' depends on which region you created your account in.
+If you created your account in the US region, change 'datadoghq.eu' to 'datadoghq.com'

 ## Application Environment
-Next you need your application environment to also include the following environment variables.
+Next you need your application environment to include the following environment variables.
 This is so that it can find the DataDog agent in the network.

-We need to provide the application with the host name and port of the DataDog agent.
-Here we also enable profiling.
+You need to provide the application with the host name and port of the DataDog agent, and enable profiling.

 <pre class="file" data-filename="docker-compose.yaml" data-target="insert" data-marker="#TODO-add-DD-environment">
 DD_AGENT_HOST: datadog-agent